⚡ Quick Answer

 What are the pay rates for Alzheimer’s care jobs in New Jersey?

-Pay ranges from $16 to $22 per hour depending on experience, certifications, and shift type.
+Pay ranges from at a level we can detail in a private consultation to Competitive pay · discussed in interview depending on experience, certifications, and shift type.
 Overnight and live-in shifts may have different rate structures.
 Call (908) 912-6342 for current openings and rates.

 How do I handle wandering behavior with Alzheimer’s clients?